 Educators who complete TESOL Trainer's Professional Development on Scaffolding Students into Success have greater confidence and competence at scaffolding.
 Here are a few other things they wind up leaving our workshops with:

-TESOL Trainers offers interactive remote professional development on scaffolding strategies that can profoundly impact how teachers design and deliver their online lessons.
+TESOL Trainers offers interactive and inspiring professional development on scaffolding strategies that can profoundly impact how teachers design and deliver their online lessons.
 Some of the topics we cover during this teacher training sessions are:

 Become part of our TESOL network and gain access to valuable content!